 Proton pump inhibitors are associated with an increased risk of infection and encephalopathy in cirrhotic patients, irrespective of age [126–128].
 In older patients, the therapeutic recommendations must be respected to prevent inappropriate prescriptions.

 There is no specific recommendation concerning ascites in older patients.
 Diuretics should be prescribed with caution because of an increased risk of complications, particularly hyponatremia [129].
 Older patients are at greater risk of acute renal insufficiency, independently of the aetiology [130].
 Age does not affect survival in patients with refractory ascites, although terlipressin may be associated with vascular complications [131].
-Transjugular intrahepatic portosystemic shunt (TIPS) and liver transplantation are interesting therapeutic options, but have limitations in older patients, as discussed below.
+Transjugular intrahepatic portosystemic shunt (TIPS) and liver transplantation are interesting therapeutic options but have limitations in older patients, as discussed below.

 Encephalopathy

-Encephalopathy is a life-threatening complication of cirrhosis to which older people are particularly susceptible [39], and may be linked to an altered brain-gut axis [132].
+Encephalopathy is a life-threatening complication of cirrhosis to which older people are particularly susceptible [39], and it may be linked to an altered brain-gut axis [132].
 Infection, myocardial infarction, and central nervous system injury can favour this complication[133].
 Minimal hepatic encephalopathy is associated with falls [134].
 Older patients, especially the most fragile, require supervision and care.
 Their treatment is not different from that of younger patients [135].
 Preventative therapy is essential in cases of cirrhotic decompensation and constipation must be controlled.

 ACUTE ALCOHOLIC HEPATITIS

 Acute alcoholic hepatitis is linked to a history of alcohol consumption and typically occurs in patients around 50 years of age [136]; however, older patients predominate in nosocomial studies [136].
-Age is predictive of survival and of the presence of liver cirrhosis, and is included in the ABIC score and the Lille model [137,138].
+Age is predictive of survival and of the presence of liver cirrhosis and is included in the Age, Serum bilirubin, International Normalised Ratio, and Serum creatinine score and the Lille model [137,138].
 Although older patients were not included in the largest therapeutic studies, it is a prognostic factor for survival post-treatment [139].
 Prednisolone is the only validated medical treatment, but data on its efficacy in older patients are lacking.
 Furthermore, recent studies of liver transplantation did not include patients > 61 years of age [140].

 PULMONARY AND CARDIAC COMPLICATIONS